 Downsizing?
-Remember to donate reusable items ie kitchenware, tools, knickknacks, jewelry, linens, furniture, home decorations, clothing & accessories to the Senior Centers Stop‘n Shop.
+Remember to donate reusable items like kitchenware, tools, knickknacks, jewelry, linens, small furniture, home decorations, clothing & accessories to the Senior Centers Stop‘n Shop.

 Seniors earn their own way!

 “During the 1980’s we were receiving so many donations of clothing, furniture, TV’s, you name it, that we ran into a storage problem here at the West Seattle Senior Center.
 We didn’t have space for even one more item!”

 West Seattle Director Karen Sisson is a whirling dervish directing Center staff, over-seeing budgets, and counseling members but I have her attention for a few minutes to get the story on the highly successful Center run thrift store STOP ‘N SHOP.

 “Then I noticed there was a small vacancy in a building across California Avenue so I called the building owner and asked if we could use the space for free until he found a tenant?
 He said ‘why not’ so we hauled all the donations across the street, put up a sign and declared ourselves in the retail business.
 It really was a move to free up space in our building and, maybe, to make a few dollars for our senior’s operation."

 Karen smiles at the memory of that beginning, “We really had no idea how successful the shop would become, and how much it would contribute to our operating budget – especially in these times of crucial government cutbacks!”

 “With senior volunteers staffing the store and all goods being donated we made a net profit the first year of $12,000., and felt successful.
 Well, neighbors kept donating and sales increased to the point we needed more space so after a few years we moved back across the street dedicating our own California Avenue frontage to an expanded store.”